-Approving changes to the Root Zone environment (Total score = 8/15 = 53%, workable)
+Approving changes to the Root Zone environment (total score = 8/15 = 53%, workable)

-What is changing

-NTIA was responsible for approving all changes to the Root Zone environment.
+What is changing: NTIA was responsible for approving all changes to the Root Zone environment.
 This section proposes a replacement for this process.

-Complexity of the new method
+Complexity of the new method:

-0 – Significantly more complex than current NTIA only approval.
+0 – Significantly more complex than current NTIA-only approval.

-Implementation requirements for the new method
+Implementation requirements for the new method:

 1 – This should include procedure for creating review teams, draft terms of reference for review teams and process for obtaining ICANN Board approval for changes.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

 3 – Not different than the current process vs IFO.

-Impact of the IFO customers for using the new method
+Impact of the IFO customers for using the new method:

 3 – There should be no negative impact on the IFO customers – possibly more transparency about the process.

-Potential impact on the security, stability and resiliency of the DNS.
+Potential impact on the security, stability and resiliency of the DNS:

 1 – Changes to the Root Zone environment have a potential to threaten the security, stability and resiliency of the DNS.
-Although one expects the same participants should be involved as would be under the current process and the safeguards should be the same or better any change to the Root Zone environment should be evaluated as moderate.
+Although one expects the same participants would be involved as would be under the current process and the safeguards should be the same or better, any change to the Root Zone environment should be evaluated as moderate.

 Total score = 8/15 = 53%, workable.

-Replacing NTIA as the Root Zone Management Process administrator (Total score = 13/15 = 87%, very workable)
+Replacing NTIA as the Root Zone Management Process administrator (total score = 13/15 = 87%, very workable)

-What is changing

-NTIA currently approves all changes to the Root Zone or its Whois database.
+What is changing: NTIA currently approves all changes to the Root Zone or its Whois database.
 This will no longer be required.

-Complexity of the new method
+Complexity of the new method:

 3 – Removing the requirement for a third party approval of all changes to the Root Zone removes a layer of complexity.

-Implementation requirements for the new method
+Implementation requirements for the new method:

 2 – Minor coding and process documentation changes.

-Impact on the IFO for working with the new method.
+Impact on the IFO for working with the new method:

 3 – Lowering the complexity produces a positive impact on the IFO.

-Impact of the IFO customers for using the new method
+Impact of the IFO customers for using the new method:

 3 – From a process point of view this will be transparent to clients with the possible exception of some performance increases.

-Potential impact on the security, stability and resiliency of the DNS.
+Potential impact on the security, stability and resiliency of the DNS:

 2 – Although basically considered a formality the NTIA authorization could be considered as providing a minor added value to the security, stability and resiliency of the Internet.

-Total score = 13/15 = 87%, very workable
+Total score = 13/15 = 87%, very workable.

 Annex S: Draft Term Sheet (as proposed by Legal Counsel)